jsbaan/jsbaan.github.io/_posts/2025-10-17-can-coding-agents-help-write-scientific-code-responsibly.md

 I then ask Claude to present a plan and iteratively refine it “together”.
 I can even ask it to check out a new git branch and submit a pull request - just like a team member might.
 At this point I can go for a walk while Claude gets to work.
 (Or watch it work in real-time, or even start another Claude instance to work on a different tasks in parallel.)

 Now, this next step is really important: I carefully review each line of code as if it were a pull-request made by a team member that I am responsible for merging.
 This step really makes it feel like my own code.
 Finally, I either make changes manually or give Claude a list with desired changes.
-Note how proper version control is absolutely essential, since you want be able to clearly see the changes and easily revert them.
+Note how proper version control is absolutely essential, since you want to be able to clearly see the changes and easily revert them.

 The workflow really feels iterative and interactive, rather than just typing in a single prompt.
 Although I guess this is also a matter of style and how much context/detail you provide initially.